-It was great to find the ample breakfast room warm and well-lit by the sun rays, offering a view to the lovely garden.
-There we found our table with a bowl with fresh fruit, served together with granola and yoghurt, a glass with fresh juice made with purified water safe to drink by anyone, as well as a good assortment of fresh bread, and optional choices of eggs, jam, cheese, butter and marmalade.
+It was great to find the ample breakfast room warm and well-lit by the sun rays, offering a view of the lovely garden.
+There we found our table with a bowl with fresh fruit, served together with granola and yogurt, a glass with fresh juice made with purified water safe to drink by anyone, as well as a good assortment of fresh bread, and optional choices of eggs, jam, cheese, butter, and marmalade.

 Nowadays, the train is not used for transportation.
 But, enjoying the train ride is a great activity for tourists.

-There are train rides every day, except monday, at 8 am and 11am.
+There are train rides every day at 8 am and 11 am, except Mondays.

 2.- Train del Hielo I